jdepumpo/portfolio-website/src/_projects/roamhome.md

 > Tired of returning home from a trip to find dead plants and an open window?
 ExtendedAway gives you peace of mind by making it easier for you and your friends, neighbors, and family to quickly check up on your home while you are away.

 <div>
-<a href="https://go.jfd.is/roamhome" class="pointer-events-auto transition ease-in-out duration-300 text-center rounded-sm bg-blue-600 py-2 px-4 no-underline font-semibold text-white hover:bg-blue-800"><span class="text-white text-sm mr-2">🚀</span><span>Try the Demo</span></a>
+<a href="https://go.jfd.is/roamhome" target="_blank" class="pointer-events-auto transition ease-in-out duration-300 text-center rounded-sm bg-blue-600 py-2 px-4 no-underline font-semibold text-white hover:bg-blue-800"><span class="text-white text-sm mr-2">🚀</span><span>Try the Demo</span></a>
-<a href="https://github.com/jdepumpo/{%= resource.data.github_repo %}" class="pointer-events-auto transition ease-in-out duration-300 text-center rounded-sm bg-slate-600 py-2 px-4 no-underline font-semibold text-white hover:bg-slate-800"><i class="devicon-github-plain text-white text-sm mr-2"></i><span>View on GitHub</span></a>
+<a href="https://github.com/jdepumpo/{%= resource.data.github_repo %}" target="_blank" class="pointer-events-auto transition ease-in-out duration-300 text-center rounded-sm bg-slate-600 py-2 px-4 no-underline font-semibold text-white hover:bg-slate-800"><i class="devicon-github-plain text-white text-sm mr-2"></i><span>View on GitHub</span></a>
 </div>

 #### The Trip page